mindsers/configfile/README.md

-# configfiles
+# configfile

-**configfiles** is a command line tool that help user to manage their own configuration files.
+**configfile** is a command line tool that help user to manage their own configuration files.

 ## Data storage